biomurph/Mouse/AssemblyInstructions.md

 When the slide switch is on the side closest to the pad per hole prototyping area (aka DOWN), the mouse is in HID mode.
 When plugged into a micro USB cable, the mouse will read the sensors (wheel, buttons, optical sensor), and function just like a mouse attached to your computer!

 ## Not-HID Mode
-When the slide switch is on the side closest to the 7 pin femail header (aka UP), the mouse is in the Not-HID mode.
+When the slide switch is on the side closest to the 7 pin female header (aka UP), the mouse is in the Not-HID mode.
 When plugged into a micro USB cable, the mouse will read the sensors (wheel, buttons, optical sensor) and send the data it gets over serial at 115200 baud.
 You can open any serial terminal to view the data from the mouse.

 ## Troubleshooting
 The mice were packaged with the HID select switch in the HID position.
 If you plug your mouse in to a computer and it doesn't work like a mouse should, then check to make sure that the HID switch is in HID mode.
 The small tact switch labeled `SW1` is the reset button for the Leonardo.
 You can switch modes on the fly, and press this reset button to change modes without unplugging your mouse.
 If all else fails, re-program the mouse with the OpenMouse.ino code from the example in the Mousey Library.